FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/8-authentication.md

 The `login` method first checks that the user exists and that the credentials provided are correct.
 If so, it associates the user with the current session.

 On subsequent requests, the *UseSessions* hook will retrieve the user's ID from the session and set the `ctx.user` property accordingly.
-If the user has not previously logged in, then `ctx.user` will be `undefined`.
+If the user has not previously logged in, then `ctx.user` will be `null`.
 If they have, then `ctx.user` will be an instance of `User`.
 This is made possible by the `user` option we provided to the hook earlier.
 It is actually the function that takes the user ID as parameter and returns the value to assign to `ctx.user`.